Karen McDonald (Coronation Street): Storylines

-In August 2004, Karen's father, Malcolm Phillips (Richard Bremmer), turned up at her and Steve's flat.
-He informed Karen that her mother, Margaret, was dying and asked Karen to visit her but she refused and threw him out before telling Steve about her childhood.
-Karen's mother died a week later, sending Karen on an emotional rollercoaster.
-In November 2004, Karen went to Dublin to spend some time with Linda.
-Steve was tricked by Tracy and Liz McDonald (Beverley Callard) into going to London where he found out that the "McDonald-Barlows" were to appear on a new quiz show called "Top of the Tree".
-Steve conceded defeat and agreed to appear on the show and the family won a car, thanks to Karen being Steve's "Phone a Friend" and providing the winning answer, (yet she didn't realise that it was a game show).
-When Karen found out about the game show, she was fuming.

-At the Underworld Christmas party, Karen started to have stomach pains and it was later confirmed that she had miscarried.
-Grieving, Karen was emotional and when she discovered that Liz had told Tracy about her miscarriage, she was furious.
-She took the car won on the game show, not realising that baby Amy was in the back, and set fire to it on the Red Rec.
-Tracy and Steve were frantic, thinking that Amy was dead, and this led to Karen and Tracy fighting on the roof of Underworld.
+In August 2004, Karen's father, Malcolm Phillips (Richard Bremmer), turns up at her and Steve's flat.
+He informs Karen that her mother, Margaret, is dying and asks Karen to visit her, but she refuses and throws him out before telling Steve about her childhood.
+Karen's mother dies a week later, sending Karen on an emotional rollercoaster.
+In November 2004, Karen goes to Dublin to spend some time with Linda.
+Steve is tricked by Tracy and Liz McDonald (Beverley Callard) into going to London, where he finds out that the "McDonald-Barlows" are to appear on a new quiz show called "Top of the Tree".
+Steve concedes defeat and agrees to appear on the show.
+The family wins a car, thanks to Karen being Steve's "Phone a Friend" and providing the winning answer, (not realising that it was a game show).
+When Karen finds out about the game show, she is fuming.
+At the Underworld Christmas party, Karen starts to have stomach pains, and it is later confirmed that she has miscarried.
+Grieving, Karen is emotional, and when she discovers that Liz told Tracy about her miscarriage, she is furious.
+She takes the car won on the game show, not realising that baby Amy was in the back, and sets fire to it on the Red Rec.
+Tracy and Steve are frantic, thinking that Amy is dead, and this leads to Karen and Tracy fighting on the roof of Underworld.
 Karen had dropped Amy off at the Croppers but didn't tell Tracy that, wanting to hurt her.
-The next day, Steve ended their marriage and told her to leave.
-Heartbroken, Karen pleaded for another chance but Steve refused so Karen left Weatherfield on Boxing Day 2004, in February 2005 Karen later filed for a divorce which was finalised in January 2006.
+The next day, Steve ends their marriage and tells her to leave.
+Heartbroken, Karen pleads for another chance, but Steve refuses, so Karen leaves Weatherfield on Boxing Day 2004.
+In February 2005, Karen later files for a divorce, which is finalised in January 2006.